DineshKarnati/New-York-City-Taxi-Trip-Duration/README.md

 # New-York-City-Taxi-Trip-Duration
 The dataset is based on the 2016 NYC Yellow Cab trip record data made available in Big Query on Google Cloud Platform.
 Predicted the duration of each trip in the test set.
 Data fields
-id - a unique identifier for each trip vendor_id - a code indicating the provider associated with the trip record pickup_datetime - date and time when the meter was engaged dropoff_datetime - date and time when the meter was disengaged passenger_count - the number of passengers in the vehicle (driver entered value) pickup_longitude - the longitude where the meter was engaged
+id - a unique identifier for each trip. vendor_id - a code indicating the provider associated with the trip record. pickup_datetime - date and time when the meter was engaged. dropoff_datetime - date and time when the meter was disengaged passenger_count - the number of passengers in the vehicle (driver entered value) pickup_longitude - the longitude where the meter was engaged